HighBlinks/481Project/README.md

 You can modify the take spring/summer courses as well as the number of years.
 These settings will be reflected in the degree plan that loads when you click submit.

+# Deadlines & Info buttons/User Guide buttons
+leads to their respective pages, the links on those pages work

+# Settings page
+None of these buttons work

+# Keybindings

 keybindings headeres tabgs require u press a unique A each time (can't)